turntabl-sentiment-analysis/ml-pipeline/README.md

 # Sentiment Analysis

 This project is a Sentiment Analysis project which is built in python and flask framework.
-Tensorflow and keras was used to build the predictive model.
-The predictive model predict if a given text is positive, negative or neutral.
-Kedro framework was used to build reproducible and concise code of the machine learning workflow.
-Flask was used to build the microservice to receive the request object from the fronend client.
+Tensorflow and Keras were used to build the predictive model.
+The predictive model predicts whether a given text is positive, negative, or neutral.
+Kedro framework was used to build reproducible and concise code for the machine learning workflow.
+Flask was used to build the microservice to receive the request object from the frontend client.

 ## API Reference